Georgetown Coach and Advocate Lives on Through His Legacy

-The recent killings of George Floyd and countless other unarmed black people has spurred university teach-ins and forums with faculty and national experts, faith leaders and others who support the fight for racial justice.
+The recent killing of George Floyd and countless other unarmed Black people has spurred university teach-ins and forums with faculty and national experts, faith leaders and others who support the…

 Rahma Maccarone (G’23), a Patrick Healy Graduate Fellow pursuing her Ph.D. in Spanish literature and cultural studies, uncovers the stories of enslaved Muslims in the Americas.